Big Results: 3 Estates Under Contract This Season

 Losing a loved one is never easy, and when it comes to managing their estate, the process can become even more overwhelming.
 One of the most common concerns families face is what happens to a mortgage when a relative passes away.
 Fortunately, the Garn-St. Germain Depository Institutions Act of 1982 provides critical protections that generally allow families to assume the mortgage on inherited property without facing immediate financial pressure.

-Expert Advice: Managing After Loss Planning Without an Estate Plan
+Expert Advice: Managing After Loss Planning Without a Will

 Consider this question: if something were to have happened to you yesterday, what would the people in your life not know that they need to know?
 Often, the answer to this question is everything.